millerms/RecoveryDharmaBVT/_pages/buddhist-foundations.md

 ### Suggested Readings: Buddhist Philosophy & Ethics
 {: .reveal .reveal--up }
 A mix of classic texts and accessible introductions, many available for free online.
 These are personal recommendations, not endorsements of any particular tradition or viewpoint.
 Explore what resonates with you.
+Many are available through public libraries or online platforms via web search.
 {: .reveal .reveal--up }

 <h4 id="classic--foundational-texts" class="sr-only">Classic &amp; Foundational Texts</h4>